physbuzz/slop-md2html/readme.md

 ## Config

 `md2html` reads `./md2html.json` automatically when it exists.
 Use `--config path/to/md2html.json` to pass a different file.
-Relative `input`, `output`, `project_root`, and template paths inside a config file are resolved from that config file's directory.
+Paths inside a config file such as `input`, `output`, `project_root`, and template paths are resolved relative to that config file's location.

 A compact config: